Image prompted, generated and edited in Canva

 Tariff Changes and Their Impact on Asian Imports

 In early 2025, the US government updated its trade policy by imposing a 10% baseline tariff on all imports, effective April 5, 2025.
-However, products from key Asian markets now face much higher and punitive tariff rates, effective April 9, 2025, as follows:
+However, country-specific surcharges have diverged sharply for certain Asian suppliers:

 China-Specific Tariffs: